OpenUniversity/lookingGlass/README.md

 <a name="mongofs-as-storagedriver-transactiontrans-callbackerr-result-getifexists"></a>
 #### getIfExists
-should emit content actions only for the files that exist in the list.
+should return only the files that exist in the list.

 ```js
 driver.transaction({path: '/a/b/', getIfExists: ['c', 'doesNotExist']}, util.protect(done, function(err, result) {